 Show your combination park ticket to receive the audio guide in your chosen language and enter the castle.
 (Castle admission only, with audio guide, is 13.80 euros per adult.)
 The commentary with music and sound effects is nicely done and will set your imagination running wild.
 The audioguide tour takes about one hour and involves a lot of steep stairs.
 Not suitable for strollers or those with mobility issues.

 The 9 km drive from Postojna Cave to Predjama Castle is countryside Slovenia at its most romantic, with idyllic farms, village church steeples and rolling green hills.
 Parking is limited but free.
 A small store and museum in the tourist village at the foot of the castle displays hunting trophies and World War I artifacts from the area; admission free with purchase.
 There are only a few dining options in the village, but we were back in Ljubljana in plenty of time for a late lunch or early dinner.
+Save money by reserving your car in advance with Auto Europe.

 More Cave Adventures: For thrill-seekers in good physical condition, guided hikes of the caverns beneath the castle can be arranged in July and August.
 At other times of the year, the huge colonies of bats that sleep in the caves cannot be disturbed.
 Click here for details on reservations and a preview of what to expect.
 Nearby, the UNESCO-protected Škočjan Cave offers a guided underground hike with options for longer walks in the surrounding karst region.